Alexey-T/ATSynEdit/readme.md

 Implements word-wrap from birth.
 Implements multi-carets + multi-selections from birth.

-Includes copy of TRegExpr engine, which was improved by Alexey Torgashin (TRegExpr development was continued in 2019 by Alexey, because CudaText users needed it, all patches were later merged to Free Pascal repo).
+Includes renamed copy of TRegExpr engine, which was improved by Alexey Torgashin.
+TRegExpr development was continued in 2019 by Alexey, because CudaText users needed it.
+Some patches were later merged to Free Pascal repo, but not all patches yet.

 - Full documentation: http://wiki.freepascal.org/ATSynEdit
 - Adapter for EControl lexers: http://wiki.freepascal.org/ATSynEdit_EControl_adapter